aragorn2101/SlackBuilds/WRF/README.md

 - The default method taught by the official webpage is to install the dependencies in a custom location and install WRF alongside in a directory.
 - The other method is the natural way of installing dependencies using SlackBuilds and compile WRF in a custom directory.

 **NOTE:** The main requirement is a 64-bit processor and operating system.
 All the scripts were tested using a 64-bit Slackware 14.2 GNU/Linux installed on an Intel Core-i7 machine.
 Building and installing all the software takes some time, but it is usually less than 30 minutes.
-The final space taken on disk is around 1.1 GiB.
+The final space taken on disk is around 1.1 GB for the software only, and around 30 GB when including the geographical static data.

 ## install_wrfv-.sh